tombroucke/wordpress-functionality-plugin/README.md

 ## Acorn commands

 ### Register post type
-`wp acorn website-name:post-type Story`, where 'Story' is the name of your post type.
+`wp acorn website-name:post-type Story`

+Where 'Story' is the name of your post type.
 Recipe should be PascalCase.
 The post type slug and labels will be generated automatically.
 A Recipe.php file will be created in src/PostTypes, and will be registered automatically.

 ### Register taxonomy
-`wp acorn website-name:post-type Genre Story`, where 'Genre' is the name of your post type and 'Story' is your post type.
+`wp acorn website-name:post-type Genre Story`

+Where 'Genre' is the name of your post type and 'Story' is your post type.
 Both should be PascalCase.
 The taxonomy slug and labels will be generated automatically.
 A Genre.php file will be created in src/Taxonomies/Recipe, and will be registered automatically.

 ### Add ACF Options page
-`wp acorn website-name:options-page CustomOptions`, where 'CustomOptions' is the name of your options page.
+`wp acorn website-name:options-page CustomOptions`

+Where 'CustomOptions' is the name of your options page.
 CustomOptions should be PascalCase.
 A CustomOptions.php file will be created in src/OptionsPages, and will be registered automatically.

 ### Add shortcode
-`wp acorn website-name:shortcode CustomShortcode`, where 'CustomShortcode' is the PascalCase version of 'custom-shortcode'.
+`wp acorn website-name:shortcode CustomShortcode`

+Where 'CustomShortcode' is the PascalCase version of 'custom-shortcode'.
 A controller will be created in src/Shortcodes, and a view will be created in resources/views/shortcodes.